 I rode the train up to Kuala Lumpur from Singapore.
 It was standard fare.
 I rode in a seat, paid $10.
 Nothing to report.
 But the train back was something special.
 For no more money than a seat, I was able to ride in one of the best sleeper compartments I’ve ever been in my 16 years of world travel.
 Watch the video below.

 Wade Shepard is the founder and editor of Vagabond Journey.
 He has been traveling the world since 1999, through 88 countries.
-He is the author of the book, Ghost Cities of China, and contributes to Forbes, The Diplomat, the South China Morning Post, and other publications.
-Wade Shepard has written 3413 posts on Vagabond Journey.
+He is the author of the book, Ghost Cities of China, and contributes to The Guardian, Forbes, Bloomberg, The Diplomat, the South China Morning Post, and other publications.
+Wade Shepard has written 3441 posts on Vagabond Journey.
 Contact the author.

 Support Wade Shepard’s writing on this blog (please help):

 Wade Shepard is currently in: Prague, Czech Republic

 I’m an itinerant writer who has been traveling the world since 1999, through 88 countries.
 I wrote Ghost Cities of China, a book which chronicles the two years that I spent in China’s new cities, and have another book about the New Silk Road coming out soon.
 I’m a regular contributor to Forbes, The Diplomat, and the South China Morning Post, and I have been featured on BBC World, VICE, NPR Morning Edition, CNBC Squawk Box, CBC The Current … This is my personal blog where I share stories from the road that don’t fit in anywhere else.
 In other words, this is my daily diary, raw and real — it is not edited or even proofread.
 Subscribe below.

 PRAGUE, Czech Republic- I can be anywhere at any time.
 This is what I often tell my editors, and it’s largely true.
 I travel.
 I’ve always traveled.
 I’ve never done anything other than travel.
 But all I want to do is go home.